 In the report, Monetizing Mobile: How Banks are Preserving their Place in the Payment Value Chain, respondents highlighted a number of significant and evolving challenges that are hampering the adoption of mobile payments.
 More than 70 percent of banking and FS executives cited security concerns as their biggest challenge, an issue that has only been accentuated by a spate of recent high-profile online security breaches.

 The survey also revealed that that a lack of technology standards and infrastructure are also posing major barriers to the wide-spread roll-out of mobile payments.
-And while very few respondents to the survey were willing to categorically endorse any single payment technology, most pointed to the emergence of Near Field Communication (NFC) as the technology with the most promise and ease-of-use for customers.

 The report also found that many banking executives were becoming acutely aware of the growing risk of competition in the mobile payment arena.
 Some cited the potential of mobile network operators (MNOs) working with device manufacturers to develop a system independent of the traditional payment infrastructure.
 Others, however, foretold of an even more serious threat in the form of new market entrants, such as specialist online payment players and online service provider giants.